forsbergplustwo/rails-cursor-background-agent-environment/README.md

-# Background Agent Environment Setup
+# Cursor - Background Agents Environment - for Ruby on Rails

 This guide walks you through setting up a Cursor Background Agent environment for Ruby on Rails apps.
 Follow the steps in order.